ceterumnet/alpaca-web/docs/component-summary.md

 2. **Store Documentation**:

-   - Add JSDoc comments to all store files explaining their purpose and API
+   - Add comprehensive JSDoc comments to all store files explaining:
+     - The store's purpose and responsibility
+     - All exposed state properties and their types
+     - All methods, their parameters, return values, and side effects
+     - Event handling patterns
-   - Create separate store documentation with examples of common patterns
+   - Create a separate store documentation guide that includes:
+     - Common usage patterns with code examples
+     - Best practices for store interactions
+     - Integration with Vue components using the Composition API
+     - Error handling and state management recommendations
+   - Document inter-store relationships and dependencies
-   - Document store interaction patterns for developers
+   - Provide migration guidance for components still using legacy store patterns

 3. **Testing Strategy**:
    - Add comprehensive unit tests for all stores